The Sorcerer’s Apprentice

 5) “Scorpio” sung by Sally Stevens; music by Alf Clausen, lyrics by Ken Keeler

-This song come from one of the show’s most beloved episodes with one of its most beloved characters, Hank Scorpio.
+This song comes from one of the show’s most beloved episodes with one of its most beloved characters, Hank Scorpio.
 This was performed by the amazing Sally Stevens doing a great Shirley Bassey/Goldfinger impersonation.
 Did any of you think of this song when Ms. Bassey made her surprise appearance on the Oscar telecast this year?

 6) “Testify” sung by Bart Simpson (Nancy Cartwright) and the cast; music by Alf Clausen, lyrics by Frank Mula

-All I can say is this in one kick-ass chart!
+All I can say is this is one kick-ass chart!
 Horns blazing, Hammond B-3 organ whirling, Nancy Cartwright belting it out and loving every minute of it.
 When I recorded her singing, she had the most fun I think she’s ever had doing a song and she didn’t want the session to end.
 Before composing for THE SIMPSONS, Alf used to be the music director for “The Donny & Marie Show”.
 This type of arrangement was right in his wheelhouse and he did not disappoint.
 This is one track I never tire of.

 7) “They’ll Never Stop The Simpsons” sung by Dan Castellaneta; music by Alf Clausen, lyrics by Dan Castellaneta & Deb Lacusta